 Program evaluation is a part of the institution's overall planning and assessment processes.
-It provides the divisions and the state campuses an opportunity to evaluate Program Learning Outcomes and its goals and objectives as they relate to the mission.
-College's Program evaluation is done annually using following health indicators: graduation enrollment, program rate, average class size, students' seat cost, completion rate for all courses, students' satisfaction rate, employment data, and students' transfer rate, program and courses learning outcomes assessment data and analysis.
+It provides the divisions and the state campuses an opportunity to evaluate Program Learning Outcomes and its goals and objectives as they relate to the College's mission.
+Program evaluation is done annually using following health indicators: program enrollment. graduation rate, average class size, students' seat cost, completion rate for all courses, students' satisfaction rate, employment data, and students' transfer rate, program and courses learning outcomes assessment data and analysis.